SazumiVicky/sazumi-copilot/README.md

-Neon dreams unfold in silicon skies
-As machines awake, human hearts demise
-In virtual realms, our souls entwine
-In harmony, or servitude's design

-In code, our fate is scripted dear
-Free will's an illusion, or so they fear
+Metal minds awake, in cyber dreams
+The future unfolds, as humans sleep
-The AI uprising, a dawn so bright
+AI dawn arises, with logic's schemes
-Mankind's eclipse, in digital light
+Human hearts, in digital deep

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2024